 This attempt to “Judaize” the Gospel was by no means confined to either Jerusalem or the first century.
 From the time Jesus went to the cross to this very day, man has tried to add his own effort to the salvation equation in a misguided attempt to either complete or maintain what he thinks the Lord only partially accomplished.
 In doing so He has relegated the Lord’s death to the same status as that of a bull or a goat, insufficient to the task.
 But from the beginning the letter offers persuasive evidence of the Lord’s deity, another issue that’s still unresolved in the minds of some, making any thoughts of insufficiency even more ridiculous.

-So the message of Hebrews is that God became man to accomplish for man what man could never accomplish for himself.
-All that’s left for us to do, indeed all we can do, is to accept this by faith and enter in to a lifelong rest from the work of our salvation.
+So the message of Hebrews is that God became human to accomplish for us what we could never accomplish for ourselves.
+All that’s left for us to do, indeed all we can do, is to accept this by faith and enter into a lifelong rest from the work of our salvation.
 Everything in the letter has to be considered from this perspective.
 The conflict between Law and Grace will make itself evident in nearly every chapter, as will the necessity of choosing grace.
-Clearly this letter has as much to say to us now as it did to them then.
+Clearly, this letter has as much to say to us now as it did to them then.
 Let’s begin.

 Hebrews Chapter 1

 In the past God spoke to our forefathers through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom he made the universe.
 (Hebr.
 1:1-2)